AppliNH/ansible-dev-lab-docker/Readme.md

 **(Password is `12345`)**

 Check that everything is setup correctly with :

-`ansible -m ping all`
+`ansible -u ansible -m ping all`

 ## Config ansible_workspace

 To target a local dir containing your ansible playbook workspace, simply use an env file containing :

 ```
 ANSIBLE_LAB_WORKSPACE=/absolute/path/to/your/workspace